 - Three Rivers Park District Beaches – 7 unguarded locations

-- Minneapolis swimming beaches – 8 locations, 2 with lifeguards
+- Minneapolis swimming beaches – 12 locations

-- Webber Natural Swimming Pool – Minneapolis | Water treated with plants instead of chemicals.
+- Webber Natural Swimming Pool – Minneapolis.
+Water treated with plants instead of chemicals.
 Weekends only until the regular season begins.

 Jump over here for more FREE summer entertainment in Twin Cities parks (kid bands, puppet wagons, community festivals, the list goes on til Labor Day…)

 Kind of.
 It’s more like 2 free games daily per registered child with applicable shoe rental fees.
 Find the lanes closest to you here plus information on how to register and present your vouchers to redeem your free games.
 Two Twin Cities roller skating rinks are getting in on the free pass program, too.